Standards, certification and marking of products and services when doing foreign tradeThe page was last modified:

 A standard is a collection of rules and guidelines produced jointly by private companies, organisations and public authorities.
 Standards help you to avoid pitfalls, establish good order and set levels of requirements for products and services.

-Standards are found in all areas, for example, industry, IT, healthcare and environment.
+Standards are found in all areas, for example, industry, IT, health care and environment.
 Most standards are European or international.
-This makes it easier for you to sell your products in different markets.

 Swedish standardisation bodies and industry organisations

 The following are some examples of standardisation bodies and industry organisations that work on producing Swedish, European and international standards:

 - Svenska Informations- och Telekommunikationsstandardiseringen (ITS) (in Swedish)

 If you need to prove that the requirements of a standard or technical regulation are met, you can have an independent accredited organization certify, inspect or test your product, service or process.

 Certification ensures that what you sell meets relevant requirements.
 Sometimes you can decide for yourself whether to certify your goods or services.
 But it can also be mandatory according to laws and regulations or the agreement you have made with the customer.

 Controls are about regularly inspecting a product when it is used to make sure it meets specific requirements.